Post

 80 - Apache Sruts 6.3.0.1 : Unrestricted File Upload (CVE-2024-53677)

-Identify exploits
+Identify exploit

 The web app is using Apache Struts version 6.3.0.1, which is vulnerable to multiple RCE exploits (CVE-2023-50164, CVE-2024-53677)